Dren Fazlija1,

 Abstract (click to expand)

-- However, first empirical studies demonstrate that LLMs can easily share sensitive information with unauthorized users
+- However, empirical benchmarks demonstrate that LLMs can easily share sensitive information with unauthorized users or adversarial execution environments (often categorized in agent security as Contextual Authorization Failures or Confused Deputy vulnerabilities).

-- They lack what we call Sensitivity Awareness (SA), i.e., the ability to securely disseminate sensitive/secret information with users
+- They lack what we define as Sensitivity Awareness (SA), the foundational mechanism required to dynamically enforce Role-Based Access Control (RBAC) and securely disseminate restricted information.

 -

-This is despite the breadth of research into ML and LLM privacy!
+This failure persists despite the breadth of research into general LLM alignment and prompt-level safety wrappers!

 -

-Question #1: To what degree can we ground SA-research to existing privacy frameworks such as Differential Privacy?
+Question #1: To what degree can we theoretically ground SA-research to existing privacy frameworks such as Differential Privacy, guaranteeing agent context boundaries?

-- Question #2: Despite the infancy of SA research, is it possible to quickly improve an LLM’s awareness?
+- Question #2: Despite the infancy of SA research, is it possible to quickly improve an LLM’s internalized access control awareness via parameter-efficient fine-tuning?

 Overview of Contributions

 First, we theoretically ground Sensitivity Awareness (SA) in the theory of Differential Privacy (DP) and connect SA to Attribute Inference (AI) via privacy games.
-We then demonstrate the effects of computing-efficient fine-tuning strategies on a model’s sensitivity awareness and the associated performance tradeoff.
+We then demonstrate the effects of computing-efficient fine-tuning strategies on a model’s contextual authorization boundaries and the associated performance tradeoff.

 Theoretical Contributions